Dannyx51/BuckeyeCTF2023/Pong/ReadMe.md

 ![pngcheck saving the day](images/pngchecksavestheday.png)

-And now we have the correct CRC value to insert at the end.
+And now we have a way to find the correct CRC value to insert at the end.

 From here it was just us trying a couple different dimensions, recalculating CRC to match until we got the correct combination of all properties.